Ultimate 2 Week Europe Itinerary

 Colmar (2-3 days): Once you step inside Colmar, you’ll instantly feel transported to a different time, a surreal town with fairytale buildings and colorful walls.
 You can use Colmar as a base from which you can explore Riquewihr and Eguishim, both equally charming towns.
 If you’re looking more for a city, consider a day trip to Strasbourg. *The photo below shows Colmar during Christmas; this special town is adorable year round.

 Hallstatt (2 days): This Austrian town is located on a lake and is quite picturesque.
-Make sure you tour the salt mine (it uses a fun way to take you back outside the mine).
-Make sure you ride the teleferique and visit the Hallstatt Skywalk.
+Take a tour of the salt mine (and have fun coasting your way back out on their mini “train”).
+Ride the teleferique and visit the Hallstatt Skywalk for some amazing views.

 Lauterbrunnen (2 days): This is a hiker’s paradise.
 Lauterbrunnen feeds your nature-lust.
 You can hike to the towns of Gimmelwald and Wengen, and visit the famous Trummelback Falls.
 This is a great place to relax and enjoy your surroundings.